 - The expansion of Centering Pregnancy sites across the state through the efforts of the United Way in partnership with Grady Hospital's Strong Start Grant.
 Ickovics and others reported, in a 2007 Journal of Obstetrics and Gynecology article, the results of their research on group prenatal care.
 Eighty percent of their study participants were African American.
-The women assigned to group care were significantly less likely to have preterm births compared with those in standard care and the effects were strengthened for African American women; - DCH's partnership with the Georgia Hospital Association's Hospital Engagement Network (HEN) to reduce all early elective deliveries; - DCH's implementation of a policy to deny reimbursement for non-medically necessary early elective deliveries prior to 39 weeks gestation; - DCH's partnership with the Georgia Department of Public Health to implement the Perinatal Case Management program as a mechanism to identify, as early as possible, risk factors for poor birth outcomes in women seeking Medicaid presumptive eligibility for pregnancy.
-Reproductive life planning is also discussed with these women and their assessments and reproductive life plans are shared with their selected CMOs and their OB practitioners;
+The women assigned to group care were significantly less likely to have preterm births compared with those in standard care and the effects were strengthened for African American women; - DCH collaborated with the Georgia Hospital Association's Hospital Engagement Network (HEN) to reduce all early elective deliveries.
+Birthing hospitals statewide voluntarily implemented "hard stop" policies that prohibited providers from scheduling non-medically necessary inductions and cesarean sections prior to a woman's 39th week of gestation; - DCH implemented a policy to deny Medicaid reimbursement for non-medically necessary early elective deliveries prior to 39 weeks gestation; - DCH collaborated with the Georgia Department of Public Health to implement the Perinatal Case Management program as a mechanism to identify, as early as possible, risk factors for poor birth outcomes in women seeking Medicaid presumptive eligibility for pregnancy.
+A perinatal case management assessment, a reproductive life planning discussion and the development of a care plan are the activities performed by local

-- DCH's ongoing 1115 Demonstration, Planning for Healthy Babies, that provides access to family planning services for the program's participants along with interpregnancy care services for women who previously delivered a very low birth weight (VLBW) infant so as to prevent a subsequent VLBW birth; - DCH's implementation of provider reimbursement for immediate postpartum long acting reversible contraceptive (LARC) insertions and the upcoming hospital reimbursement for the purchase of LARCs; and - DCH's receipt of CMS approval to allow FQHCs and RHCs to purchase and receive reimbursement for LARCs inserted by practitioners within those facilities.
+- county health department staff.
+The care plan is implemented with consent of the woman and the information is shared with the woman's selected CMO and/or her OB practitioner; - DCH's ongoing 1115 Demonstration, the Planning for Healthy Babies program, that provides access to family planning services for the program's participants along with interpregnancy care services for women who previously delivered a very low birth weight (VLBW) infant so as to prevent a subsequent VLBW birth; - DCH's implementation of provider reimbursement for immediate postpartum long acting reversible contraceptive (LARC) insertions and the upcoming hospital reimbursement for the purchase of LARCs for immediate postpartum insertions; and - DCH's receipt of CMS approval to allow FQHCs and RHCs to purchase and receive reimbursement for LARCs inserted by practitioners within those facilities.
 Appropriately timed and spaced births reduce the low birth weight (LBW) rate.

 The majority of women enrolled in the P4HB program are African American.
 Initial outreach for this program targeted areas within the state with the highest LBW rates.
-To reduce the prevalence of LBW babies in the African American community, DCH and the CMOs will revisit the 2010 strategic work plan previously mentioned and implement strategies to halt the increases in the state's LBW rates
+To reduce the prevalence of LBW babies in the African American community, DCH and the CMOs will revisit the 2010 strategic work plan previously mentioned and implement proven strategies initially abandoned due to lack of resources in order to halt the increases in the state's LBW rates